space-wizards/docs/src/en/space-station-14/core-design/antagonists.md

 # Antagonist Alignments

 These serve as a guide to how much impact an antag should have on a particular round or station from their abilities/items.
-Additionaly, alignments also quantify how impactful the particular antags objectives are on the rest of the station.
+Additionally, alignments also quantify how impactful the particular antags objectives are on the rest of the station.
 Antagonists can only have one alignment.

 ## Major